creativeprogrammingatelier/atelier-PMD/README.md

 This project integrates a version of [PMD](https://pmd.github.io/) designed to work with the Processing language into the [Atelier](https://github.com/creativeprogrammingatelier/atelier) system.
 The [PMD rules for Processing](https://github.com/ZITA4PDE/ProcessingPMD) used in this project are developed by Remco de Man and described in [this paper](https://doi.org/10.5220/0006701704200431).
 The conversion from Processing code to the Java code checked by PMD is written by Tim Blok for his [Zita](https://github.com/swordiemen/zita/) project, which is described in [this paper](http://purl.utwente.nl/essays/77948).

+Atelier-PMD provides two modes of operation: it accepts full projects, or single files.
+In normal use the full project mode is recommended, the single file mode is there as an historical artifact.
+The mode of operation is chosen when configuring the plugin in Atelier, where you can choose the webhooks to subscribe to.
+Choosing `submission` will send projects to Atelier-PMD as a single project, whereas `submission.file` sends all the files separately.
+Please note that enabling both webhooks results in a duplication of all comments made by Atelier-PMD.

 ## Configuration

 This project exposes a single API endpoint, namely a webhook to integrate with the Atelier system.
 To use the system, it needs to know about your instance of Atelier and this application has to be registered with Atelier as a plugin.